 The sportsbook also has daily odds boost specials covering a range of sports.
 For example, on a recent day, there were boosts tied to baseball, tennis, basketball, and golf’s PGA Tour.

-Basketball odds are a strong suit of FanDuel’s, and that includes the NBA, Euro Basketball, and the WNBA (plus, your first bet on the NBA can be risk-free up to $1,000 if you’re a new user).
+Basketball odds are a strong suit of FanDuel’s, and that includes the NBA, Euro Basketball, and the WNBA (plus, your first bet on the NBA can be an insurance bonus bet of up to $1,000 if you’re a new user).

 FAQ’s About Sports betting odds Arizona